Credit: Áine Elizabeth Designs on Instagram

 READ NEXT: North Kilkenny boglands feature in exhibition by local artist

-While working on a project for a client, Áine shared how, over the period of roughly three months of creating a look, there is no sleep to be had and very little balance, especially as she has a full-time job as well.
+While working on a project for a client, Áine shared how, over the period of roughly three months of creating a look, there is very little sleep to be had.

 "It's working around the clock, but it's good.
 I wouldn't do it if I didn't love it," she explained.